cakephp/docs/fr/appendices/new-features-in-cakephp-1-3.rst

         var $scaffold = 'member';
     }

-Would use scaffolding for member prefixed urls.
+Would use scaffolding for member prefixed URLs.

 **Validation**